UMWEDU/umw-study-sync/_areas of study/urban-studies.md

 <!-- Types Custom Fields: -->

 <!-- value-proposition -->
 What could be more exciting than city living?
-UMW's urban studies minor gets to the root of the hustle and bustle, revealing in historical, social, cultural, economic, and political contexts the opportunities, problems, and dynamics of living and working in a city.
+UMW\'s urban studies minor gets to the root of the hustle and bustle, revealing in historical, social, cultural, economic, and political contexts the opportunities, problems, and dynamics of living and working in a city.
 Explore urban life, planning, policy-making, and issues such as housing, education, and crime.
 This multi-disciplinary minor offers everything from historic preservation and study abroad to a chance to build with LEGOs!
 <!-- End value-proposition -->

 <!-- areas-of-study -->